-- Improve quality of education – including improving the quality of teaching and pedagogy, improving access to extra-curricular support, improving access to progressive opportunities including STEM and IT education and increasing child friendly resources.
+- Improve the quality of education – including enhancing the quality of teaching and learning, improving access to extra-curricular support, increasing child friendly resources, and increasing access to aspirational vocational training opportunities including STEM and IT.

 BFSS currently has two priority areas, and particularly welcomes applications which focus on:

 - Re-establishing education where the provision of education has suffered from conflict or natural disaster.

 - Enhancing the opportunities and reducing barriers for girls to access education